Victory Road (2022): Storylines

-At Emergence, The Kingdom (Matt Taven and Mike Bennett with Maria Kanellis) won a Impact World Tag Team Championship match against The Good Brothers (Doc Gallows and Karl Anderson).
+At Emergence, The Kingdom (Matt Taven and Mike Bennett with Maria Kanellis-Bennett) won a Impact World Tag Team Championship match against The Good Brothers (Doc Gallows and Karl Anderson).
 An injury to Gallows would delay the match until the September 1 episode of Impact! where The Kingdom would win titles from The Good Brothers.
-Two weeks later there would a first time ever matchup between The Good Brothers and The Motor City Machine Guns (Alex Shelley and Chris Sabin).
+Two weeks later, there would a first time ever matchup between The Good Brothers and The Motor City Machine Guns (Alex Shelley and Chris Sabin).
 The Machine Guns would defeat the Good Brothers to earn a title contender match against Aussie Open (Kyle Fletcher and Mark Davis) who had defeated Bullet Club (Ace Austin and Chris Bey) on the September 8 episode of Impact!.
 On the September 22 episode of Impact!, The Machine Guns would defeat Aussie Open to earn a tag title match at Bound for Glory.
-Later in the episode it was announced that the Machine Guns would face PCO and Vincent at Victory Road in an attempt by Honor No More to weaken the Machine Guns before Bound For Glory.
+Later in the episode, it was announced that the Machine Guns would face PCO and Vincent at Victory Road in an attempt by Honor No More to weaken the Machine Guns before Bound For Glory.

 On the July 28 episode of Impact!, after weeks of preview videos, Killer Kelly made her debut as a full-time member of Impact Wrestling, attacking two local talents after their match.
 Tasha Steelz (with Savannah Evans) would be on commentary for that match.
 Two weeks later, Kelly would defeat Tiffany Nieves in her debut match.
 Kelly would then begin to target Steelz after getting into a verbal confrontation with her after defeating her bodyguard Savannah Evans on the August 18 episode of Impact!
 A week later after checking on Evans in the medical room, Steelz would be locked in the Killer Clutch by Kelly briefly to scare her.
 The following week, a video would air of Kelly taunting and threatening Steelz.
 On the September 15 episode of Impact!, Kelly defeated Alisha Edwards, with Steelz on commentary at the behest of Kelly from the previous week.
 After the match, Steelz and Evans tried to attack Kelly with a steel chair before being stopped, to where Kelly mouthed "see you at Victory Road" to Steelz.
 A match between the two would officially be made for the event.
 A week later, Gia Miller would encounter Steelz and Evans stalking the backstage area with a steel chair looking for Kelly.
 While Steelz was distracted, Kelly would take out Evans before telling Steelz "you'll have to wait till Victory Road to play."